cmcintosh/cmcintosh/README.md

 I am passionate about Open Source projects that help transform lives, and make entrepreneurial dreams come through.
 I primarily geek out on Drupal and Web3 technology that can be used to help create amasing Online Experiences.

-- 🌟 <a href="https://www.drupal.org/u/cmcintosh">Drupal Contributor for over 13 years</a>
+- 🌟 <a target="_blank" href="https://www.drupal.org/u/cmcintosh">Drupal Contributor for over 13 years</a>
-- 🟩 Join our inclusive community <a href="https://discord.gg/82AGaCCAHn">on discord</a>!</b> Where we believe Collaboration 1st, Code 2nd!
+- 🟩 Join our inclusive community <a target="_blank" href="https://discord.gg/82AGaCCAHn">on discord</a>!</b> Where we believe Collaboration 1st, Code 2nd!
 - 📰 Need help with something?
-Reach out and hire me to solve your Drupal, Web3, or other challenges on <a href="https://www.upwork.com/freelancers/~01d2a1697294ba57be?s=1110580755107926016">Upwork</a>.
+Reach out and hire me to solve your Drupal, Web3, or other challenges on <a target="_blank" href="https://www.upwork.com/freelancers/~01d2a1697294ba57be?s=1110580755107926016">Upwork</a>.

 <p align="center">
   <a class="fa fa-twitter" href="http://twitter.com/TeamWembassy">